Shopify/krane/README.md

 }'
 ```

 The paths defined here are based on the [typical status properties](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#typical-status-properties) as defined by the Kubernetes community.
 It expects the `status` subresource to contain a `conditions` array whose entries minimally specify `type`, `status`, and `message` fields.
-Note that the failure condition uses the optional `error_msg_path` field that will output the contents of the path specified when the deploy fails due to that condition.
-As an alternative, `custom_error_msg` can be used if you want to provide a message that isn't exposed by the resource itelf.
-Note that `error_msg_path` and `custom_error_msg` are optional fields and not strictly required.

 You can see how these conditions relate to the following resource: